Updated September 2021.

-In the 90s Harlem began to grow again and it hasn’t looked back since.
-Today Harlem is a vibrant multi-ethnic neighborhood which has remained true to its rich heritage.
+In the 1990s Harlem began to grow again and it hasn’t looked back since.
+Today Harlem is a vibrant multi-ethnic neighborhood that has remained true to its rich heritage.

-Strivers Row is three sets of brick building in various styles collectively recognized as jewels of New York City architecture.
-During the Harlem Renaissance African-American professionals began to move into the area.
+Strivers Row is three sets of brick buildings in various styles collectively recognized as jewels of New York City architecture.
+During the Harlem Renaissance, African-American professionals began to move into the area.
 Notable residents included Scott Joplin and Bill “Mr. Bojangles” Robinson.
 Renovations over the decades have striven to remain faithful to the original architectural styles.

 The elegant Teresa Hotel was granted landmark status by the city of New York in 1993.
 Built in 1914, it did not segregate until 1940.
 Until then, many of black America’s most notable performers; Josephine Baker, Ray Charles, Jimi Hendrix, Louis Armstrong, Dorothy Dandridge, Duke Ellington, Nat King Cole, Lena Horne, Count Basie could not lodge there.

 In 1960 President Kennedy stopped at the Teresa on a presidential tour.
-Fidel Castro once rented 80 rooms at the hotel and was visited by Khrushchev, Nehru and Malcom X. In 1970 it was converted into an office building.
+Fidel Castro once rented 80 rooms at the hotel and was visited by Khrushchev, Nehru and Malcolm X. In 1970 it was converted into an office building.
 Though you can only visit this building from the outside, it’s still one of the best things to do in Harlem.

-Many African-American artists have passed through The Apollo Theater since it opened in 1941; Ella Fitzgerald, Billie Holiday, Luther Vandros, The Godfather of Soul, James Brown and Gladys Knight to mention a few.
+Many African-American artists have passed through The Apollo Theater since it opened in 1941; Ella Fitzgerald, Billie Holiday, Luther Vandross, The Godfather of Soul, James Brown and Gladys Knight to mention a few.
 The theater’s fortunes rose and fell along with the neighborhood but it still remains one of New York’s great art venues and one of Harlem’s top attractions.
 Amateur Night happens most Wednesdays.
 It’s a must-see and one of the most fun things to do in Harlem.

 Harlem is one of New York’s great dining destinations, which makes it another of my favorite things to do in Harlem.
 Two of my favorites are Sylvia’s Restaurant for authentic home cooking and Red Rooster.
-Red Rooster, named for a legendary Harlem speakeasy, is owned by Chef Marcus Samuelsson, cookbook author, winner of many prestigious awards and guest chef at the White House.
-His newest restaurant venture is Streetbird , for chicken like you’ve never tasted.
+Red Rooster, named after a legendary Harlem speakeasy, is owned by Chef Marcus Samuelsson, cookbook author, winner of many prestigious awards and guest chef at the White House.

 For weekend brunch with spectacular jazz, my favorite was The Cecil on 118th Street which has now merged with Minton’s Playhouse next door.
 Now you get the best of both worlds; great music and terrific food…all in one place!

 You will never run out of things to do in Harlem.
-What New York City neighborhoods do you think are must visit’?
+What New York City neighborhoods do you think are must-visit?